dustinpfister/blog_posts/_posts/js-array-splice.md

 ## 2 - Conclusion

 That will be it for now when it comes to working with the array splice method.
 There is a great deal more to write about when it comes to working with arrays in javaScript, but the array splice method is a big part of it because much of what is done involves injecting and removing arrays.
+When it comes to removing elements the array splice method might not be the end all solution for this sort of thing.
+In lodash there is the lodash remove method that is a user space solution for removing elements from an array.
+There is also not removing elements from an array, but creating a new array with the elements that I want such as with using the array filter method.
+Another thing to keep in mind is if I want to remove and inject elements from an array as needed, or create a fixed pool of elements and just reuse the same elements over an over again, such is the case when it comes to the concept of an object pool for example.